ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 Tactic: add overflow conditional blocks, blocks where you were doing Activity A before and you'll continue doing it if it takes longer than expected, but if you finish A then you'll do Activity B instead

 Tactic: include a 'miscellaneous' block for handling generic things that need to be done (email, interruptions, etc)

-## Quantify the Depth of Every Activity

-Scheduling your day lets you choose how much time to spend in shallow vs deep activities, but you need to identify which is which

-**Shallow work:** Noncognitively demanding, logistical style tasks, often performed while distracted.
-These efforts tend not to create much new value in the world and are easy to replicate

-Rule of thumb for classification: how long would it take to teach a college hire without specialized training in this task to do this work?

 ## Finish your work at the same time each day